vrajnandak/ZENSE_pygame_proj/README.md

 3. VS code for writing pygame code.

+TO RUN THE GAME:
+1. Open the 'ZENSE_PROJECT_PYGAME' folder in VScode and not any other folder.
+This is because 'os.getcwd()' is used in 'Settings.py' file and all the paths will fail if this folder is not the working directory.

 CONTROLS:
 1. Player movement: [up-arrow, down-arrow, left-arrow, right-arrow] and [w,a,s,d].
 2. Camera movement: [hovering mouse towards end of screen] and [i(top),j(left),k(down),l(right)]